andrew/test-suite/DEVELOPER_GUIDE.md

 - **Compact design**: Cells are color-only (no text labels) except for non-conformant cases which show the full wrong SWHID
 - **Tooltips**: Hover over any cell to see full details (status, SWHID, expected value, errors)
 - **Legend**: Color code explanation at the top of the page
+- **Variant-specific expected values**: Variant-based tables automatically use the correct expected SWHID for each variant (e.g., `expected_swhid_sha256` for v2)

-The HTML table makes it easy to:
+The HTML tables make it easy to:
 - Quickly identify which implementations disagree
 - See the exact wrong SWHIDs for non-conformant cases
 - Compare results across all implementations at a glance
+- Compare results across different SWHID variants
 - Share results with others (HTML is self-contained)

 ## Troubleshooting